 Frances owned 80 horses by the time she was 22 years old.
 She opened the world-renowned Dodge Stables when she was also in her twenties, and owned the Detroit Race Track (Wolverine Raceway) for trotters, and the Pompano Race Track in Florida (her brother Richard was the track manager).

-She bought Castleton Farms in Lexington, Kentucky, where she Frances Dodge became adept at horse racing and breeding.
+Frances Dodge bought Castleton Farms in Lexington, Kentucky, where she became adept at horse racing and breeding.
 Castleton was to become a standardbred breeding farm as successful as any worldwide.